conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 description: Securing Conduktor Gateway
 ---

-There are two sets of configuration to consider when securing your gateway.
+There are two sets of configuration to consider when securing your Gateway.

- - The connection between Kafka clients and the gateway
+ - The connection between Kafka clients and the Gateway
- - The connection between the gateway and the Kafka cluster
+ - The connection between the Gateway and the Kafka cluster

 ![client-to-gateway-excalidraw](./images/gw-security/client-to-gateway-excalidraw.png)